tweag/FawltyDeps/README.md

   FawltyDeps need to figure out that this corresponds to the `setuptools` dependency.

-To solve this, FawltyDeps looks at the packages installed in your current Python environment (or the environment given by the `--pyenv` option) to correctly map dependencies (package names) into the imports that they provide.
+To solve this, FawltyDeps looks at the packages installed in your Python environment to correctly map dependencies (package names) into the imports that they provide.
+This is:

+ - any Python environment found via the `--pyenv` option, or
+ - any Python environment found within your project (`basepath` or the current directory).
+ - Failing that, FawltyDeps will use the _current Python environment_, i.e. the one in which FawltyDeps itself is running.

-However, when an installed package is not found for a declared dependency, the _identity mapping_ that FawltyDeps falls back to will still do a good job for the majority of dependencies where the import name is indeed identical to the package name that you depend on.
+As a final resort, when an installed package is not found for a declared dependency, the
+_identity mapping_ that FawltyDeps falls back to will still do a good job for the majority of dependencies where the import name is indeed identical to the package name that you depend on.